Glossary

 Longwood

 The trunk of the tree is the part that begins just above the stump and continues to just below the crotch.
-Most veneers are cut from long wood by quarter, rotary, or flat cutting.
+Most veneers are cut from longwood by quarter, rotary, or flat cutting.

 Matching of Burls, Crotches, & Stumps